gohugoio/hugo/content/en/templates/shortcode-templates.md

 : refers to the page's parameters; the "page" in this case refers to the content file in which the shortcode is declared (e.g., a `shortcode_color` field in a content's front matter could be accessed via `$.Page.Params.shortcode_color`).

 $.Page.Site.Params
-: refers to global variables as defined in your [site's configuration file][config].
+: refers to parameters defined in your site configuration.

 #### `.IsNamedParams`

-The `.IsNamedParams` variable checks whether the shortcode declaration uses named parameters and returns a boolean value.
+The `.IsNamedParams` method checks whether the shortcode declaration uses named parameters and returns a boolean value.

 For example, you could create an `image` shortcode that can take either a `src` named parameter or the first positional parameter, depending on the preference of the content's author.
 Let's assume the `image` shortcode is called as follows: